-Figure B. Flow of Shared Governance
+3.9 Flow of Shared Governance

-Figure B illustrates the flow of shared governance issues among the Faculty Senate, General Faculty Committees, and the administration at SOSU.
-(PDF Format, 20 KB)
+The figure below illustrates the flow of shared governance issues amount the Faculty Senate, General Faculty Committees, and the administration at Southeastern.

-The Faculty Senate or designated General Faculty Committees communicate their recommendations through channels on curriculum changes, academic policies, budgetary issues, resource needs, personnel matters, and other faculty-related matters.
+The Faculty Senate, or designated General Faculty Committee, communicate its recommendations through channels on curriculum changes, academic policies, budgetary issues, resource needs, personnel matters, and other faculty-related matters.

-Shared governance recommendations concerning undergraduate and graduate curricula, general education, and academic policies flow through the system of General Faculty Committees, and are forwarded to the Vice President for Academic Affairs for comments before being routed to the President.
+Shared governance recommendations concerning undergraduate and graduate curricula, general education, and academic policies flow through the system of General Faculty Committees and are forwarded to the Vice President for Academic Affairs for comments before routed to the President